 Net Metering.
-During the 2019 legislative session, the Kentucky legislature passed SB 100, "an act relating to net metering."
-The law governs customer private systems which use solar, wind, biomass, biofuel, or hydro power to generate energy and the subsequent compensation these customers receive when they supply electricity to the grid.
-SB 100 caps private generation facilities at forty-five (45) kilowatts and provides that the compensation provided to the customers for this electricity is to be set by the Kentucky Public Service Commission, and which compensation will be based on the dollar value of the electricity provided to the grid, and provided in the form of a non-transferrable credit on the customer's utility bill.
+During the 2019 legislative session, the Kentucky General Assembly passed SB 100, "an act relating to net metering."
+The law governs customer's private systems that use solar, wind, biomass, biofuel, or hydro power to generate energy and the subsequent compensation that these customers receive when they supply electricity to the grid.
+SB 100 caps customers' private generation facilities at forty-five kilowatts and provides that the compensation provided to the customers for this electricity is to be set by the Kentucky Commission, which compensation will be based on the dollar value of the electricity provided to the grid, provided in the form of a non-transferrable credit on the customer's utility bill.
+SB 100 became effective on January 1, 2020.